-Practice Statement: The excavator is notified in writing by the underground facility owner/operator of the tolerance zone of the underground facility by marking, flagging, or other acceptable methods at the work site shown on a locate sheet provided to the excavator, or is notified verbally and in writing, if possible, that an "all clear" situation exists.
-This takes place within three working days of the notification to the facility owner/operator of the locate request or a mutually agreed upon date between the locator and the excavator.
+Practice Statement: The excavator is notified in writing by the underground owner of the tolerance zone of the underground facility by marking, flagging, or other acceptable methods at the work site shown on a locate sheet provided to the excavator, or is notified verbally and in writing, if possible, that an "all clear" situation exists.
+This takes place within three working days of the notification to the owner of the locate request or a mutually agreed upon date between the locator and the excavator.

-Practice Description: If the one-call centre or a facility owner/operator determines that the excavation or demolition is not near any of its existing underground facilities, it notifies the excavator that no conflict exists and that the excavation or demolition area is "clear."
-This notification from the One-Call Centre or the facility owner/operator will include a written "all clear" response.
-If an excavator has knowledge of the existence of an underground facility and has received an "all clear," response, the excavator should notify the One-Call Centre and the facility owner/operator if known, that a conflict does indeed exist.
-The One-Call Centre and the facility owner/operator should make marking these facilities a priority before excavation begins.
+Practice Description: If the notification service or a owner determines that the excavation or demolition is not near any of its existing underground facilities, it notifies the excavator that no conflict exists and that the excavation or demolition area is "clear."
+This notification from the Notification service or the owner will include a written "all clear" response.
+If an excavator has knowledge of the existence of an underground facility and has received an "all clear," response, the excavator should notify the notification service and the owner if known, that a conflict does indeed exist.
+The notification service and the owner should make marking these facilities a priority before excavation begins.

-Positive response is a term used to describe the two types of action to be taken by a facility owner/operator after it has received notification of intent to excavate.
+Positive response is a term used to describe the two types of action to be taken by a owner after it has received notification of intent to excavate.

-The facility owner/operator is required to 1) mark its underground facilities with stakes, paint or flags or 2) notify the excavator that the facility owner/operator has no underground facilities in the area of excavation.
+The owner is required to 1) mark its underground facilities with stakes, paint or flags or 2) notify the excavator that the owner has no underground facilities in the area of excavation.
 This process allows the excavator to begin work on time or in a timely manner.